HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 ## Model Overview

 The supported UNet2D and UNet3D are based on PyTorch Lightning.
 The PyTorch Lightning implementations are based on an earlier implementation from [NVIDIA's nnUNet](https://github.com/NVIDIA/DeepLearningExamples/tree/2b20ca80cf7f08585e90a11c5b025fa42e4866c8/PyTorch/Segmentation/nnUNet).
-Habana accelerator support is enabled with PyTorch Lightning version 1.7.7, which is installed along with the release dockers.
+Gaudi support is enabled with PyTorch Lightning version 1.7.7, which is installed along with the release dockers.
 For further details on the changes applied to the original model, refer to [Training Script Modifications](#training-script-modifications).

 The following are the demos included in this release:
 - For UNet2D, Lazy mode training for BS64 with FP32 & BF16 mixed precision.